 Investing small regular amounts

 Investing a regular amount every month makes investing accessible to all and it is surprising how a small investment can accumulate over time to a sizeable lump sum.
 It is easy to set up an affordable regular monthly amount and we explain later in this article which platforms allow you to invest from as little as £1.
 If you are new to investing then starting with a regular investment is probably the best option rather than committing to a larger lump sum that might be eroded just through bad timing.

 When you start investing it is likely that you will invest in funds and with a regular investment you can benefit from the advantages of 'pound cost averaging'.
-To find out more read our article - The benefits of pound cost averaging and phased investing
+To find out more read our article - "The benefits of pound cost averaging and phased investing"

 You may have built up some money in a cash account and feel you want to commit some of this to a longer-term investment.
 You can start investing with a small lump sum and then add to this whenever you have any spare cash.
 You can also add to this lump sum by setting up a regular monthly investment to accelerate your overall investment.
-A word of caution here, investing a single lump sum only could result in your investment suffering from bad timing and a drop in the markets could result in an early dip in your investments.
+A word of caution, investing a single lump sum only could result in your investment suffering from bad timing and a drop in the markets could result in an early dip in your investments.

-How long should I invest for?
+How long should you invest for?